alexandersietsema/alexandersietsema.github.io/_publications/2024-stratified-tensor.md

 collection: publications
 permalink: /publication/2024-stratified-tensor
-excerpt: 'We develop a stratified non-negative tensor factorization method to learn rank-one differences in data sources.' date:2024-02-02
+excerpt: 'We develop a stratified non-negative tensor factorization method to learn rank-one differences in data sources.'
+date: 2024-02-02
-venue: 'Submitted, Asilomar Conference on Signals, Systems, and Computers.'
+venue: 'Submitted, Asilomar Conference on Signals, Systems, and Computers'
 ---
 We develop a stratified non-negative tensor factorization method to learn rank-one differences in data sources.